edylle/hockey-game/README.md

 ![Main page](https://github.com/edylle/hockey-game/blob/master/src/main/resources/static/img/home-page-prints/01.jpg)

 If you click on the question mark located at the top right corner of the page, it will send some random hockey related question to all mobile Android applications.
-If you answer the questions correctly, you will earn points that can by spent in jumbotron actions.
+If you answer the questions correctly, you will earn points that can be spent in jumbotron actions.
 <br />
 <br />
 I tried to simulate a Jumbotron on that page.
-On right corner of the page is where the list of actions made by people on the stadium is presented.
+On the right side of the page is where the list of actions made by people on the stadium is presented.
 <br />
-There are two options of actions (or attentions) that users can call from the Android application: to be filmed by some camera guy and send a message to the audience.
+There are two options of actions (or attentions) that users can call from the Android application: to be filmed by some camera guy and/or send a message to the audience.
 <br />
 <br />
-If you try to accept a message action call, first you have to verify if there's no inappropriate text in it:
+If you try to accept a message action call, first you have to verify if there is no inappropriate text in it:

  ![Confirm message modal](https://github.com/edylle/hockey-game/blob/master/src/main/resources/static/img/home-page-prints/02.jpg)